Tackling Fare Evasion: A SEPTA Priority

 Enforcement

 In spring 2024, SEPTA received approval to begin issuing criminal citations for fare evasion.
-Since then, our Transit Police have issued nearly 6,000 citations with fines of up to $300.
+In the one year since then, our Transit Police have issued nearly 6,000 citations with fines of up to $300.
 This effort has helped identify other illegal activity – resulting in over 700 arrests of wanted individuals and contributing to a 33% drop in serious crime, the largest one-year decrease in our Transit Police Department’s history.

 Targeted Operations